 The JCPS District insists that its schools be safe and free of bullying/cyberbullying, drugs, violence, and weapons.
 The district follows the guidelines in the Gun-Free Schools Act of 1994, the Safe and Drug-Free Schools and Communities Act of 1994, and the Drug-Free Workplace Act of 1988.
 Every student and staff member has the right to respectful treatment and freedom from harassment and abuse.
 When students break rules, they are provided with clear directives and strict consequences.
-To ensure safe schools, the JCPS District takes necessary action to discover drugs and weapons in schools.
-A search of school lockers, parking lots, and all other school property may be conducted by school officials and the Police Detection Canine Team.
-The searches may be random and unannounced.
-The schools also will exercise the right to search a student whenever there is a reasonable suspicion that the student is in possession of something that violates school rules or endangers others.
-JCPS also takes every measure to protect students and staff from bullying and harassment.
+To ensure safe schools, the JCPS District takes necessary action to discover drugs and weapons in schools (see Student Searches page 39).
+DELETED REPETITIVE SENTENCES JCPS also takes every measure to protect students and staff from bullying and harassment.
 Definitions and responses related to these can be found in the Bullying/Cyberbullying section on page 33 and the Intimidation/Harassment/Harassing Communication sections on page 36.